beatmaister/Stock_watchlist/README.md

 # Stock_watchlist
 Live Updating watch list on my personal fav stocks.
-Responsively styled.
+Responsively styled.<br />
  Give the page a refresh.
 If no numbers, the maket is probably closed at the time.
 - Using iexAPI's stock market API
 - Gets and continuously updates stock info/stats
 - These are personally chosen stocks, more/less is possible